Word@Work, Let God's Word energise your working day!

 Matthew 18:10-11

 Arrogance will always despise whatever does not support its cause.
-Jesus used a small child to challenge the arrogance of the disciples who wanted prominence and precedence in His kingdom.
+Jesus had previously used a small child to challenge the arrogance of the disciples who wanted prominence and precedence in His kingdom (Matthew 18:1-5).
 The child was as precious to Him as the disciples, but they could not see it.
-They thought of themselves as close to Jesus and believed that the child was peripheral; they worked for Jesus but the child did not; they were known as being Jesus' special team unlike the child who nobody knew.
+They thought of themselves as being close to Jesus, but believed that the child was unimportant to Him.
+After all, they worked for Jesus, but the child did not; they were known as being Jesus' special team, unlike the child who nobody knew.

-The warning against arrogance was directed straight at them.
+This warning against arrogance was directed straight at them.
 They thought that 'little ones' were inferior to themselves (they thought they were 'big ones') but Jesus said they were wrong.
 Their assessment of themselves was not right because everybody must become a 'little one' if they are to enter Christ's kingdom (Matthew 18:3).
-To assume greatness and despise any of His people is to despise Him (Matthew 25:34-40).
+To assume greatness, and despise any of His people, is to despise Him (Matthew 25:34-40).

-The reference to 'their angels in heaven' has been interpreted as meaning that every child has a guardian angel.
+The reference to 'their angels in heaven' has been interpreted as meaning that every child has a ‘guardian angel’.
 However attractive this might be, such a doctrine is not supported elsewhere in Scripture.
-The saying probably refers to the spirits of each believer which are always precious to Him, during life and after death.
-The point Jesus is making is that God does not ignore or belittle anyone who comes to Him, however lost and small they appear to be.
-Therefore His disciples must not do that either.
+Hebrews 1:14 says that angels are sent by God to serve Christians, but they are under God’s command, and we do not know in what way they affect our lives.
+Indeed, we are forbidden to worship angels, but commanded to trust in Jesus (Colossians 2:18; Revelation 22:8-9).
+Jesus is making the point that God, and all those who adore Him, do not ignore or belittle anyone who comes to Him … however lost and small they appear to be.
+Therefore, His disciples must not despise other people (James 2:1-4).

-It is wonderful to know that God loves us, but it is essential to know He does not love us any more than anyone else, because God is love.
-1 John 4:8 says, "Whoever does not love does not know God, because God is love."
-To despise those who God loves, reveals that we do not share His heart of love.
-The Word still applies to us today.
-If you are doing it, stop.
-If you have no desire to stop then ask yourself if you have become like a 'little one'.
+It is wonderful to know that God loves us, but it is essential to know He does not love us any more than anyone else, because God is love (1 John 4:8).
+He loves everybody (John 3:16), and longs that all will repent and be saved … whoever they are (1 Timothy 2:4).
+To despise anybody who God loves, reveals that we do not share His heart of love.
+If you are withholding your love from anyone, please be aware that God does not.
+If you have no desire to stop discriminating against people, then ask yourself if you have become like a 'little one'.
 If not, then humble yourself before it is too late.

 Prayer

 Heavenly Father.
-Thank You for Your love which continually flows from Your heart and embraces everybody who will repent of arrogance and become 'little ones'.
-Please forgive my desire to be a 'big one' and despise the 'little ones' who You love.
+Thank You for Your love which continually flows from Your heart, eagerly longing to welcome home everybody who will repent of arrogance and become 'little ones'.
+Please forgive my desire to be a 'big one' and my heart’s habit of despising some of the 'little ones' who You love.
 Please give me a new heart which shares Your values and loves all that You love.
 In Jesus' Name.
 Amen.

 Bible Book: